HolstCh/ML-Genre-Prediction/README.md

 ## Predicting a Song's Genre Using ML Models and Sentiment Analysis

 Our project used Spark and various ML models to predict whether a song is pop or rap (binary classification).
 This notebook utilizes sentiment analysis (AFINN) to facilitate training each model.
-The model types we evaluated are Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Trees(GBT).
-We evaluated each model using accuracy, precision, recall, fscore, and AUC-ROC.
+The model types we evaluated are Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Trees (GBT).
+We evaluated each model using accuracy, precision, recall, fscore, and AUC-ROC metrics.
 Through comparing each metric, we determined that Random Forest was our best performing model.
 We used the following ML pipeline:

 #### 1. Data Collection: Gather relevant data for predicting a song's genre